-Electrophysiology (EP) is a branch of cardiology which helps doctors to evaluate the heart’s electrical activity and understand and locate abnormal heart rhythms.
+Electrophysiology is a branch of cardiology that focuses on the electrical activity of the heart and the diagnosis and treatment of heart rhythm disorders.
 An EP study is often done to evaluate patients who have “fainted” or have experienced an abnormal rapid heart rhythm.
 It may also be recommended for patients who have impaired heart function and intermittent extra heartbeats.
 In some situations, patients with a congenital cardiac condition may need an EP study as part in order to assess their risk of developing serious arrhythmia.

 Based on EP study results, the doctor then decides on the treatment, medication, catheter ablation, implantation of a pacemaker or defibrillator to manage the heart’s rhythms, or more diagnostic tests.

 The following are some of the services which are provided in the Electrophysiology clinic:

 - Invasive and non-invasive investigations for heart rhythm disorders other than electrocardiography, such as holter monitoring and extended cardiac rhythm monitors